VSChina/yocto-101/app_development/yocto_esdk/build_app_with_yocto_esdk.md

     (3) Modify libraries to meet version requirement.

-    Run the new image on target machine, check the libraries not found when executating myapp.
-For example, if you have `libssl.so.1.0.2` under target machine's `/usr/lib/` directory, but error message indicate `libssl.1.0.0` is needed.
-Run the following command on target machine.
+    Run the new image on target machine, check the libraries not found when executing myapp.
+For example, if you have `libssl.so.1.0.2` and `libcryrto.so.1.0.2` under target machine's `/usr/lib/` directory, but error message indicates `libssl.1.0.0` and `libcrypto.so.1.0.0` is needed.Run the following command on target machine.

     ```bash
     root@raspberrypi3-64:/usr/lib# ln -s libssl.so.1.0.2 libssl.so.1.0.0
+    root@raspberrypi3-64:/usr/lib# ln -s libcrypto.so.1.0.2 libcrypto.so.1.0.0
     ```

     In this way, the application can find its needed shared libraries.